xforever1313/shendrick.net/_posts/2022-05-29-sshonsteamdeck.md

 ssh-keygen
 ```

 You'll then be prompted on where to save the public and private key.
 By default, the generated private keys will be saved to C:\\Users\\You\\.ssh\\id_rsa on Windows, or /home/you/.ssh/id_rsa on Linux.
-The public keys, meanwhile, will be place in C:\\Users\\You\\.ssh\\id_rsa.pub on Windows, or /home/you/.ssh/id_rsa.pub on Linux by default.
+The public keys, meanwhile, will be saved to C:\\Users\\You\\.ssh\\id_rsa.pub on Windows, or /home/you/.ssh/id_rsa.pub on Linux by default.
 If these default values are fine with you, just hit enter at these prompts without entering anything.
 When it asks you for a passphrase for your key, you can also leave that blank if you want.
 If you trust that your device will only ever be used by you, you probably do not need to enter a passphrase here.
 The only thing a passphrase does is make it so if someone gains access to your PC and copies your private key, they won't be able to use it.
 If there is no passphrase, and someone steals your private key, then they'll be able to use it.
+If this is a concern, add a passphrase, otherwise leave it blank.

 After creating your private/public key, send the following command to get the contents of your public key: